MPCodeWriter21/InvisibleCharm/README.md

 options:
   -h, --help
-                        show this help message and exit --win-embed, -we
+                        show this help message and exit --ntfs-embed, -we
-                        Embed files invisibly (Only works on Windows) --win-attribute, -wa
+                        Embed files invisibly (Only works on NTFS file system) --win-attribute, -wa
                         Change windows attributes to hide file --embed, -e